Getting started

 During an inspection our team may take photographs of damage to property or of matters requiring repair or remedy so long as they do not unnecessarily infringe the tenant’s right to privacy.

-Urgent repairs are specified in the Residential Tenancy Act.
-In all instances we will attempt to contact you to report the urgent repair required, if we cannot contact you, we are obligated to go ahead and organise the repairs.
-You will be kept informed of the progress of the repair.
+Urgent repairs are specified in the Residential Tenancy Act 1997.
+In all instances, we will attempt to contact you to report the urgent repair required.
+If we cannot reach you, we are obligated to go ahead and organise the repairs.
+You will be kept informed of the progress at every stage.

 For non-urgent repairs, work must be carried out within four weeks of being notified.
-Maintaining your property is essential for many reasons, safety of your tenants, maximising rental potential and avoiding costly compensation claims.
+Maintaining your property is essential for several reasons — ensuring tenant safety, maximising rental potential, and avoiding costly compensation claims.

-We strongly recommend setting aside additional funds in your property account (approximately $1000) so that unexpected maintenance doesn’t catch you off guard.
-Our team will keep you up to date with what is required in your property.
+We strongly recommend setting aside additional funds in your property account (approximately $1,000) so unexpected maintenance doesn’t catch you off guard.
+Our team will keep you up to date with any work required on your property.
+We also recommend maintaining appropriate landlord insurance to provide extra protection against unforeseen damage or events not covered by standard tenancy arrangements.

 An urgent repair is work that is needed to repair: